 EXERSCI 309 : Project in Exercise Sciences

 This course is designed to give students in the Department of Exercise Sciences the opportunity to practice within a work-related setting the knowledge and skills that they have acquired through their studies.
-Students are expected to conduct themselves as professionals in their chosen environments, as well as to theoretically analyse aspects of their experience and to communicate this analysis in ways that will be assessed by the course co-ordinators.
+Students are expected to conduct themselves as professionals in their practicum environments, as well as to theoretically analyse aspects of their experience and to communicate this analysis in ways that will be assessed by the course co-ordinators.
 A minimum of 120 hours of work is required to fulfil the practicum component of this paper.
 It is envisaged that students will follow their own interests when designing their practicum project and will accept personal responsibility for making this a worthwhile experience for themselves.
 Practicum placement options are available within the Department of Exercise Sciences but students are also encouraged to create their own opportunities.
 The student and a nominated supervisor will agree upon the details and specific goals of the project.

 Capabilities Developed in this Course

 |Capability 1:||Disciplinary Knowledge and Practice|